 From 1 July 2020 the NSW Government will also introduce annual permits for owners of non-desexed cats, restricted dog breeds, and dogs declared to be dangerous.

 This means that owners of cats not desexed by four months of age will be required to pay an $80 annual permit in addition to their one-off lifetime pet registration fee.

 Owners of dogs of a restricted breed or declared to be dangerous will be required to pay a $195 annual permit in addition to their one-off lifetime pet registration fee.
 This applies to dogs that are already registered.

 Annual permits will create a stronger incentive to desex cats, which in turn will improve their health and wellbeing, and reduce behaviours such as roaming and aggression.

 If your pet goes astray, the pound or vet can use your pet's microchip and registration details to contact you and quickly reunite you with your pet.

 Animals can be registered through Federation Council or online with NSW Pet Registry.

 Registering Your Animal at a Council Office

-Lifetime Registration can be completed at any Federation Council Office during opening hours.
+Animal Registration and Annual Permits can be completed at any Federation Council Office during opening hours.
 Download the form from this page.

 You will need to provide Council your completed pink lifetime identification form to register your pet.
 Discounted registration fees are available for desexed animals, pensioners with a desexed animal, registered breeders and animals coming from a pound or shelter.
 A copy of the Desexing Certificate, Pension Card, NSW Breeders Certificate and/or a copy of purchase from pound or shelter must be provided to council to obtain these discounts.